samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 ### Level 1: Spellcasting

 You have learned to cast spells through studying the mystical forces of nature.
 See [chapter 7](https://www.dndbeyond.com/sources/dnd/phb-2024/spells/) for the rules on spellcasting.
-The information below details how you use those rules with Druid spells, which appear on the [Druid spell list](#DruidSpellList) later in the class’s description.
+The information below details how you use those rules with Druid spells, which appear on the [Druid spell list](#DruidSpellList) later in the class's description.

 ***Cantrips.*** You know two cantrips of your choice from the Druid spell list.
 [Druidcraft](/spells/2619158-druidcraft) and [Produce Flame](/spells/2618901-produce-flame) are recommended.